Maurice Mierau: Ending With Music (2002)

 Ending With Music, Maurice Mierau's first book, was published by Brick Books in 2002.
 The book is a collection of poems that deal with themes of violence, suicide, martyrdom, music, and pop culture.
 These themes are explored through the lens of Anabaptist and Mennonite history, as framed by the book Martyr's Mirror.
-In other poems he looks at the plight of Mennonite farmers in Saskatchewan during the 1930s and his own family's experience of fleeing from the Ukraine near the end of World War 2.
+In other poems he looks at the plight of Mennonite farmers in Saskatchewan during the 1930s and his own family's experience of fleeing from Ukraine near the end of World War 2.

 Other poems in the book examine historical figures like Louis Armstrong and Lenny Breau, highlighting the immortalizing effect of artistic expression.

 The style is influenced by some writers, particularly Patrick Friesen and Robert Kroetsch.
 In Ending With Music the poetic style tends to be unadorned, while there is some use of sonnets and rhyming schemes.